Skip left navigation

 Click the red escape button above to immediately leave this site if your abuser may see you reading it.

 Some people believe that women are not likely to abuse each other.
-But experts believe that abuse happens as often in same-sex relationships as in heterosexual relationships.
+But experts believe that violence may happen more often in same-sex relationships.

 A woman in a same-sex relationship who experiences dating violence or domestic violence may face many of the same issues as an abused heterosexual woman.
 Her partner may hit her, try to control her, or force her to have sex.
 A woman in a same-sex relationship may also face additional issues, including: